SimranaSinha/SimranaSinha/README.md

 🔭 I’m currently pursuing my **Master’s in Data Analytics** at **Northeastern University**.
 📍 Based in **Boston** (Northeastern / Northeastern University)
-✨ Passionate about using data to solve real-world problems and build impactful solutions.:contentReference[oaicite:0]{index=0}
+✨ Passionate about using data to solve real-world problems and build impactful solutions

 ---